 Sleek and chic.
 If Retrobottega was one of Rome's hottest addresses for contemporary dining before, its recent restyle has sure taken it up a notch.
 Located right in the heart of the city, between...
 Read More

 Sleek and chic.
 If Retrobottega was one of Rome's hottest addresses for contemporary dining before, its recent restyle has sure taken it up a notch.
 Located right in the heart of the city, between Piazza Navona and the Pantheon, there are only 26 seats at this modern eatery so you'll have to book to get a seat.
-The venue has two dining spaces that are centred around the open kitchen so not only do you get to taste Giuseppe Lo Iudice and Alessandro Miocchi's creations, you see their artistic preparation unfold right before your eyes.
+The venue has two dining spaces that are centered around the open kitchen so not only do you get to taste Giuseppe Lo Iudice and Alessandro Miocchi's creations, you see their artistic preparation unfold right before your eyes.
 These young and experienced chefs (they count brands and names like Bulgari, Anthony Genovese, Il Pagliaccio and Enrico Crippa between them) are all about refined, seasonal dishes in a convivial, minimalist setting.
 Walking in off those off those old cobblestoned streets is a contrast from old and new and the design features and lighting stand out right away - here, your cutlery is built into the specially designed high top tables which always make for a great conversation starter!
-You can choose to dine from the menu or a 5 course degustation (where you select two starters, a first and second course and dessert) for 50 euro.
+You can choose to dine from the menu or a 5-course degustation (where you select two starters, a first and second course and dessert) for 50 euro.
 The menu changes frequently but think squid and wild boar tartare for entree and first courses like blueberry and veal shank risotto or sea eel and fennel tortellini.
 On the main course list, you'll find anything from cuttlefish to pork to pigeon.
-Dessert is a decadent affair too with an almond, liquorice and raisin delight or a heartwarming chocolate and salted caramel treat.
-The wine list is extensive and the staff are super knowledgeable and friendly.
+Dessert is a decadent affair too with an almond, licorice and raisin delight or heartwarming chocolate and salted caramel treat.
+The wine list is extensive and the staff is super knowledgeable and friendly.
 Open daily for lunch and dinner.
 BUS: 64, 70, 85.